 Gov. McAuliffe capped the event by firing a mountain howitzer with NOVA Parks’ black-powder gun crew, dressed in Civil War period uniforms, and greeting students from Middleburg Montessori School.
 Afterward, author and cavalry historian Robert O’Neill led a public tour of the site.
 In the bottomland and hilly terrain along Goose Creek, history and nature mix, drawing walkers, cyclists, bird lovers, motorists and heritage tourists.

-The Civil War Trust has preserved 3,500 acres from early Gettysburg Campaign sites at Brandy Station, Aldie, Middleburg and Upperville — all in Virginia.
+The American Battlefield Trust has preserved 3,500 acres from early Gettysburg Campaign sites at Brandy Station, Aldie, Middleburg and Upperville — all in Virginia.